 "It was important to see with our own eyes the condition of the factory, the people who are working there, the way they are doing it and talk with them in person so we know that the product we're producing is done in a way that we are really proud of," Deering explained.
 "We know the people.
-We know their stories and we know about their families.
+We know their stow about their families That's ries and we know about their families.
 That's really special."